palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 FILER_ADDRESS_CD
 *********************

 Links filers and addresses.

-This table maintains a history of when addresses change.
+Maintains a history of when addresses change.

 Sample